Arkansas REALTORS® Association

 Landlord Tenant Position Statement

-The Arkansas REALTORS® Association (ARA) has been long respected as the authority on the real estate in Arkansas with specialized knowledge of all facets of the real estate industry.
-The ARA advocates for tenants as well as landlords by ensuring that complete information concerning proposed legislation, regulations and laws affecting the real estate industry is shared to promote a fair process.
+The Arkansas REALTORS® Association (ARA) has been long respected as the authority of real estate in Arkansas with specialized knowledge of all facets of the real estate industry.
+The ARA advocates for tenants, as well as landlords, by ensuring that complete information concerning proposed legislation, regulations, and laws affecting the real estate industry is shared to promote a fair process.
 The result of this involvement by the ARA promotes compliance and fairness for both tenants and landlords.

 1. Contact information for all state agencies that provide rent subsidies and legal aid support

 2. The laws, rights, and remedies for both landlords and tenants relating to breaking the terms of the lease and other provisions of occupancy.

 The ARA provides this information in order to help tenants and landlords navigate these situations in a productive manner while minimizing legal fees for both parties.
 While at times engaging the legal system is necessary, costs for all parties can be kept lower if terms of the separation agreement or remedies to correct other deficiencies can be negotiated cordially and independently of the courts.

 Tenants in Arkansas enjoy some of the lowest rental rates in the nation for housing exhibiting good standards of habitability.
 The ARA seeks to maintain this attractive status by keeping landlords abreast of current events in the industry that could impact the rates, taxes, and fees associated with property ownership.

 The ARA closely monitors initiatives that could increase insurance rates or cause landlords to unfairly pay legal fees.
 Knowing that these hard costs will be passed to the tenants clearly positions the ARA’s advocacy for landlords’ and tenants’ rights.